slgobinath/SafeEyes/README.md

  * [தமிழ்](https://github.com/slgobinath/SafeEyes/tree/master/safeeyes/config/lang/ta.json)
  * [Türkçe](https://github.com/slgobinath/SafeEyes/tree/master/safeeyes/config/lang/tr.json)

+Do you want to see your language here?
+Please translate Safe Eyes to whatever the languages you know.
+Visit to **Translate Safe Eyes** in [Customize Safe Eyes](http://slgobinath.github.io/SafeEyes/#customize) to see how to translate.

 ## Tested Environments

-Core functionalities of Safe Eyes are tested by the developer in the follwing environments:
+Core functionalities of Safe Eyes are tested by the developer in the following environments:

+* Antergos 17.4
+* Elementary OS Loki
+* Fedora 25
+* Kubuntu 17.04
+* Linux Mint 18.1
+* Manjaro 16.10.3
 * Ubuntu 14.04
 * Ubuntu 16.04
 * Ubuntu 16.10
- * Linux Mint 18
+* Ubuntu Budgie 17.04
 * Ubuntu Mate 16.04
- * Kubuntu 16.10
+* Xubuntu 16.10
- * Manjaro
- * Elementary OS Loki
- * Antergos 2017 (Antergos Gnome users must provide their own lock screen command)

 ## License